IF1007/if1007/hw/HW4.md

 How can we have the same features present in EBS's with lightweight tools in the universe of microservices?

+## 4.3.
+Microservices challenges - Data islands

+How can be done data porting from microservices to a data lake or a data warehouse?
+Explain in details your answer.

 ## Submit

 Submit in our Slack team, http://if1007-2018-1.slack.com, a MD file (LOGIN-HW4.md) containing your answer.